3 Ways to Conquer Facebook and Instagram Ads

 - Check all ad sets and make sure daily budgets across ad sets are roughly at equal amounts.

-- If an ad set has been performing poorly for at least two days, it’s time to rotate to a new ad or pause the ad set entirely.
+- If an ad set has been performing poorly for at least two days, it’s time to rotate in a new ad or pause the ad set entirely.
 Ads rarely come back to life.

-- The late night hours are typically low-performing.
-Decrease budgets during these times so you don’t spend during inefficient hours (unless your ad data shows otherwise)
+- The late-night hours are typically low-performing.
+Decrease budgets during these times so you don’t spend during inefficient hours (unless your ad data shows otherwise).

-Final Note: Do not pause any ad sets that are performing well, ever.
+Important Note: Do not pause any ad sets that are performing well, ever.
 You will lose your performance/audience.